Los Angeles EBEWE Compliance

 What Is EBEWE?

-The Existing Buildings Energy and Water Efficiency (EBEWE) Ordinance is a Los Angeles law requiring large buildings to reduce energy and water use through annual benchmarking and five-year performance assessments.
+The Existing Buildings Energy and Water Efficiency (EBEWE) Ordinance is a City of Los Angeles law designed to reduce energy and water consumption in large buildings.
+It mandates annual benchmarking and five-year performance assessments to improve building efficiency and reduce greenhouse gas emissions.

 Who Must Comply?